ishan2210/ishan2210/README.md

 ## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
+- Connect with me on [Linkedein](https://www.linkedin.com/in/ishan-kansara2210/)
-- Read more of my articles on [theenthusiast.dev](https://theenthusiast.dev)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀